 The dental assisting and dental training programs at Fortis Colleges and Institutes help students acquire the skills and knowledge they need to demonstrate competency required for relevant licensing and getting started on a new career.
 Dental assistants and dental hygienists are critical members of the healthcare team and Fortis’s dental training programs can help prepare you for a new career.

 As technology progresses and our population grows, dentists will need to hire more hygienists to perform a wider variety of dental care.
 Dental hygienists rank among the fastest growing occupations nationally.
-This program is ideal for someone entering the field for the first time or for dental assists who are looking to advance their skills.
+This program is ideal for someone entering the field for the first time or for dental assistants who are looking to advance their skills.